Power of Women (film): Production

 Singer Hariharan joined the film's cast in August 2001 and made his acting debut with the venture.
-Kausalya was selected to portray another female lead however it proved false.
+Jayadevi initially cast Parthiban for Hariharan's role who agreed to act but later pulled out after the film was getting delayed in entering production.
+Kausalya was selected to portray another female lead; however she ultimately did not feature.
 Scenes were shot in Toronto, Canada during May 2002 with Hariharan and Kushboo.
-The film languished in development hell and in an interview in November 2004, Kushboo revealed that the film was still in production.